 - promotes student growth and development by providing scholarships and grants through the IEEE Canadian Foundation (ICF),

 - provides resources (experience, funding, contacts, and so on) to assist members in upgrading their knowledge base, professional skills and networking capabilities – please see the various sections of this web site for more information and how you can become more involved in what our people do.

 Canadian IEEE members pay dues and assessments which partially pay for the services provided by IEEE Canada, IEEE, and EIC.
 The sale of products and services to members, non-members, and organizations provides significant additional income.

 While both organizations provide educational services and products, EIC focuses on the “professional” component while IEEE provides “technical” information through its member societies.
 You can learn more about EIC and about the IEEE.

-The President of IEEE Canada serves on the EIC council as a voting member, as well as being the IEEE Region 7 Director and a voting member of both the IEEE Board of Directors and the IEEE Member Geographic Area Board.
+The President of IEEE Canada serves on the EIC council as a voting member, as well as being the IEEE Region 7 Director and a voting member of both the IEEE Board of Directors and the IEEE Member and Geographic Activities Board.